bersling/tsmean-amp/app/pages/articles/angular/how-to-update-angular-to-the-latest-version.md

 ### Check what is outdated

-Run the following commands and put the outputs in a text file:
+Run the following commands:
 ```
-npm outdated > tmp.ng-update.txt
+npm outdated
-ng update > tmp.npm-outdated.txt
+ng update
 ```

-Both commands give you information that you might want to refer to multiple times in this process.
+Both commands help you to get an overview of what should be updated.

 #### Remove @angular/http